Bulk-boundary decomposition of neural networks: Field Description of Bulk-Boundary Decomposition

 where the integral kernel $W(\mathbf{x},\mathbf{x}')$ couples different width coordinates, thereby rendering the system nonlocal in $\mathbf{x}$.

 One approach to formulating a field theory for neural networks that is local along the width direction is to restrict the network architecture itself.
 This can be achieved by imposing a structure in which neurons interact only with nearby units in that dimension—a property inherent to convolutional neural networks.
-As a simple illustration, we consider the local architecture shown in Fig.~\ref{fig:architecture}.
+In this appendix, we discuss a simple example of such a local architecture, illustrated in Fig.~\ref{fig:architecture}.
 In this configuration, neurons connect only to neighboring ones through weights $W$, and periodic boundary conditions are imposed along the width direction.

+We can define coarse-grained fields $w(x,y,t)$ and $\phi(x,y,t)$ corresponding to the synaptic and neuronal variables, respectively, where $x$ denotes the depth and $y$ the width coordinate.
+(The complete Lagrangian requires a specific definition of these coordinates, which we do not discuss here, as we present only several representative terms for illustration.)
+Expanding the discrete sums in powers of the lattice spacings $a_x$ and $a_y$, one obtains a field-theoretic action